 a High Protein Grain

-The Quinoa grain is a high protein grain and a complete protein source.
-The health benefits of quinoa make it a very attractive food for Vegans or for people who want to include more protein in their diets.
+health benefits of quinoa make it a very attractive food for Vegans and gluten free people who want to include more protein in their diets.

 The Health Benefits of Quinoa